gordonguthrie/TheManual/docs/chapter2/loggin_loggin_loggin.md

 Once we have compiled a built SonicPi we can start and run it by invoking the binary `sonic-pi` which is created in the directory `app/build/gui/qt`.

-Lets look at 3 techniques for understanding what is going on:
+Lets look at 4 techniques for understanding what is going on:

+* existing log messages
 * built in messaging inside the runtime
 * logging during boot
 * native Ruby Logging